Lyrenhex/Verum-Server/README.md

   1. Run `git fetch --all`
   2. Run `git reset --hard origin/master`
 3. Your user data will now be wiped.
 Restore it from the backup you made previously.
+4. Run `npm update` to make sure that your dependencies are the correct versions.
 4. Run `npm test` or `npm start` as usual to run the Node.